-Nothing in the provisions of this chapter shall be construed to grant an entitlement to any child or adolescent with a severe emotional disturbance to receive any educational, residential, mental health or other service until and unless the general assembly further provides that such children and adolescents or any subgroup thereof are so entitled.
+(2) Nothing in the provisions of this chapter shall be construed to grant an entitlement to any child or adolescent with a severe emotional disturbance to receive any educational, residential, mental health, or other service until and unless the General Assembly further provides that such children and adolescents or any subgroup thereof are so entitled.

-(A) referral, assessment, development, annual review and revision of coordinated service plans, and time frames for these activities;
+(i) referral, assessment, development, annual review, and revision of coordinated service plans, and time frames for these activities;

-(2) protect the rights of children and adolescents and their parents and guardians concerning consent and confidentiality;
+(B) protect the rights of children and adolescents and their parents and guardians concerning consent and confidentiality; and

-(3) ensure that matters unresolved after state interagency team review are subject to procedures for notice, hearing and decisions of contested cases consistent with the provisions of chapter 25 of Title 3.
+(C) ensure that matters unresolved after State interagency team review are subject to procedures for notice, hearing, and decisions of contested cases consistent with the provisions of 3 V.S.A. chapter 25.

-(c) The commissioners of developmental and mental health services, social and rehabilitation services and education shall jointly submit to the general assembly a report on the status of programs for children and adolescents with a severe emotional disturbance and their families which shall include a system of care plan.
-The report shall be submitted together with the general appropriation bill provided for by section 701 of Title 32.
-The system of care plan shall
+(c) The Commissioners of Mental Health and for Children and Families and the Secretary of Education shall jointly submit to the General Assembly a report on the status of programs for children and adolescents with a severe emotional disturbance and their families which shall include a system of care plan.
+The report shall be submitted together with the general appropriation bill provided for by 32 V.S.A. § 701.
+The system of care plan shall: